Comparing Stop-Smoking Medicines

 • You don't need a prescription.

-• You can use it whenever you have a craving, as long as you don't exceed the daily dose.
+• You can use it whenever you feel stressed or have cravings, as long as you don't exceed the daily dose.

-• Gum can cause a tingling feeling on the tongue, nausea, or heartburn.
+• Gum can cause a bad taste, a tingling feeling on the tongue, nausea, or heartburn.

 • Lozenges can cause upset stomach, heartburn, nausea, or gas.